Tag: Trump

 President Trump ordered the EPA to reconsider the methane standards in March when he signed an executive order to repeal several Obama administration climate regulations.

 Let’s just go ahead and trash the climate.
 What difference does climate make anyway?
-If you don’t like the one you … Read the rest
+If you don’t like the one you live in, just move to somewhere else!

 The second top story under “trump administration epa” – Rule to limit mercury and arsenic in waterways is delayed by the EPA.